HOLOCAUST EDUCATIONAL INITIATIVES

 Henry, Holocaust Survivor & Selfhelp Client

-Eager to build a new life, Henry and his wife were smuggled into US-occupied Germany and later, in 1949, immigrated to the USA.
-Henry pursued a career in the New York City fashion industry, starting as a messenger and working his way up the command chain.
+Henry and his wife were smuggled into US-occupied Germany and immigrated to the USA in 1949.
+He built a career in New York City’s fashion industry, starting as a messenger and rising through the ranks.

 Episode 1: Meet Ruth Zimbler